drizuid/DRIZUID/README.md

 ### I’m currently working on:
   * Migrating from DNSMASQ for DHCP/DNS to redundant kea-dhcp nodes (on hold because i lost interest)
-  * prepping to move from 10Gbps to 40Gbps in my home network (why not?)
+  * prepping to move from 10Gbps to 40Gbps in my home network (why not at these low prices?)
   * Current network overview
     * 20Gbps port channels from access switches to the collapsed core switch
     * 10Gbps to my desktop
     * 20Gbps port channels to the servers
     * 10Gbps from the core switch to the WAN edge
+  * I just passed the Kubernetes and Cloud Native Associate (KCNA) exam and will likely work on CKA and CKAD next!
+  * I'm due to renew my Cisco certifications in May, but there is a revamp in February, so I'm taking the easy route and doing it before February!
 ### I’m currently learning:
   * Ribbon Communications' suite of applications
   * Oracle SBC
   * Cisco ASAv
-  * Kubernetes in preparation for the KCNA exam at the end of 2025
+  * Juniper (for work) using the Cisco path to JNCIP
 ### Ask me about:
   * VoIP
   * networking